alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ![Diagram](media/TSRCT_diagram.png)

-The 4 TSRCT dimensions contain 3 distinct elements, each designed to address a core consideration of the given dimension.
+The 4 TSRCT dimensions each contain 3 distinct elements designed to address a core consideration of a given dimension.
 Elements represent the most granular, distinct considerations of the framework.
 They are designed to be used individually, in tandem, or in the aggregate based on an organization's specific AI-related objectives (i.e., elements may be consolidated or ignored as necessary).
 The following diagram represents TSRCT's elements within their respective dimensions:

 ![Elements](media/TSRCT_elements.png)